AAFC-Bioinfo-AAC/template-repository/README.md

 [![Repository Template](https://img.shields.io/badge/repository-template-blue)](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Name of the repository could eventually follow a convention specified in the ABCC_RBCA_Guide.
-Should clearly convey the purpose/functionality of the project.

 ## ABOUT
-Summary of the project:
+*Summary of the project:*
-- How the project came about and its purpose.
+- *How the project came about and its purpose.*
-- What the code in this repository does.
+- *What the code in this repository does.*
-- The different ways the code can be configured or customized for specific use cases.
+- *The different ways the code can be configured or customized for specific use cases.*
-- Could include a brief mention of any unique features or benefits of the project.
+- *Could include a brief mention of any unique features or benefits of the project.*

 ---